 5. Know your needs.

 Once I selected my domain name, I had to pick a site plan that best suited my needs.
 I chose the free plan, but you can review the benefits and features of each plan here.
-As a business owner, the WordPress.com Business plan caught my eye due to its incorporation of Google Analytics.
+As a business owner, the WordPress.com Pro plan caught my eye due to its incorporation of Google Analytics.
 Google Analytics allows you to review in-depth site statistics that dig deep into your website’s traffic, including which pages people are visiting, comparisons over time, and other useful information to help you measure your website’s performance.
 I know firsthand how invaluable this data is for helping to improve both your website and your business.
-Additionally, I would want the ability to sell service packages and photography prints through my website, so I would choose a plugin (an add-on software that can introduce new features to your WordPress.com site) called WooCommerce, an option only available under the Business plan.
+Additionally, I would want the ability to sell service packages and photography prints through my website, so I would choose a plugin (add-on software that can introduce new features to your WordPress.com site) called WooCommerce, an option only available under the Pro plan.
 Finally, I finished setting up my account by inputting my username, email address, and password.

 6. Personalize your website.